-Iowa's educational mandate also states that: "the rules of the state board shall require that a multicultural, nonsexist approach is used by schools and school districts.
+The state does not require or suggest any particular curricula, leaving this decision to the local district.
+However, Iowa's educational mandate states that: "the rules of the state board shall require that a multicultural, nonsexist approach is used by schools and school districts.
 The educational program shall be taught from a multicultural, nonsexist approach.
 Global perspectives shall be incorporated into all levels of the educational program."

-Parents or guardians can remove their children from any part of health education courses if the course conflicts with the student's religious beliefs.
+Parents or guardians may remove their children from any part of health education courses if the course conflicts with the student's religious beliefs.
 This is referred to as an "opt-out" policy.